Parental Guidance For Children With Cyclic Vomiting Syndrome (CVS)

 Q: Bachche ko baar baar ulti ho rahi hai, kaise pata chalega CVS hai?

 A: CVS pattern: severe vomiting episodes that start and end suddenly, last hours to days, then COMPLETELY normal in between.
 Episodes are similar each time.
-Must have 3+ episodes in 6 months with no other cause found.
+Doctors typically look for a pattern of repeated, stereotypical vomiting episodes (criteria vary — Rome IV needs 2 or more in 6 months; NASPGHAN needs 5 lifetime or 3 in 6 months) with normal health in between and no other cause found.
 Doctor will do tests to rule out infection, obstruction, etc. If pattern matches and tests are normal - likely CVS.
 Don’t self-diagnose - see a pediatric gastroenterologist.

 Q: Episode ke time kya khilana chahiye?